-- To be treated with dignity and respect - > To be treated by Providers the same as other people seeking health care benefits to which you are entitled - To select or change your PCP - > To obtain behavioral health, chemical dependency, or family planning services without referral - To have a friend, family member, or advocate present during appointments and at other times as needed within clinical guidelines - To be actively involved in the development of your treatment plan - To receive information about your condition and covered and non-covered services, and to allow an informed decision about proposed treatment(s) - To consent to treatment or refuse services and be told the consequences of that decision, except for court-ordered services - To receive written materials describing rights, responsibilities, benefits available, how to access services, and what to do in an emergency - > To receive written materials explained in a manner which is understandable - > To receive necessary and reasonable services to diagnose the presenting condition
+- > To be treated with dignity and respect. - > To be treated by Providers the same as other people seeking health care benefits to which Member is entitled. - To select or change a PCP. - > To obtain behavioral health, chemical dependency, or family planning services without referral. - To have a friend, family Member, or advocate present during appointments and at other times as needed within clinical guidelines. - > To be actively involved in the development of a treatment plan. - To receive information about their condition and covered and non-covered services, and to allow an informed decision about proposed treatment(s). - To consent to treatment or refuse services and be told the consequences of that decision, except for court-ordered services. - To receive written materials describing rights, responsibilities, benefits available, how to access services, and what to do in an emergency. - > To receive written materials explained in a manner which is understandable. - > To receive necessary and reasonable services to diagnose the presenting condition.

-- To receive covered services under the OHP which meet generally accepted standards of practice and are medically appropriate - > To obtain covered preventive services - > To have access to care when you need it, 24 hours a day, 7 days a week - > To have access to your own medical records, unless restricted by statute - > To request changes to be made to your medical records - > To transfer a copy of your medical records to another Provider - > To make a statement of wishes for treatment (Advance Directive) and obtain a Power of Attorney for health care - > To know how to make a complaint, grievance or appeal and receive a response - To receive written notice before a denial, or change in, a benefit or service level is made, unless such notice is not required by federal or state regulations - > To request an "Administrative Hearing" with the DHS - > To receive a notice of an appointment cancellation in a timely manner - > To receive adequate OHA Notice of Privacy Practices (MSC 2090 (2/2014)) - For problems that have not been resolved through OHP Client Services or other means, call the OHA Ombudsperson at 877.642.0450, TTY 711
+- To receive covered services under the OHP which meet generally accepted standards of practice and are medically appropriate. - > To obtain covered preventive services. - To have access to care when it is needed, 24 hours a day, 7 days a week. - > To have access to their medical records, unless restricted by statute. - > To request changes to be made to their medical records. - > To transfer a copy of their medical records to another Provider. - > To make a statement of wishes for treatment (Advance Directive) and obtain a Power of Attorney for health care. - > To know how to make a complaint, grievance or appeal and receive a response. - To receive written notice before a denial, or change in, a benefit or service level is made, unless such notice is not required by federal or state regulations. - > To request an "Administrative Hearing" with the DHS. - > To receive a notice of an appointment cancellation in a timely manner. - > To receive adequate OHA Notice of Privacy Practices (MSC 2090 (2/2014)). - For problems that have not been resolved through OHP Client Services or other means, call the OHA Ombudsperson at 877.642.0450, TTY 711.